 • Waist training can lead to issues with the bowels, such as constipation or gas, and issues with burping and belching due to increased upward pressure on the diaphragm.

 • The downward pressure onto the pelvic floor can cause or worsen issues with incontinence and/or pelvic organ prolapse, especially if a woman has underlying predisposing factors such as multiple pregnancies, ligament/connective tissue looseness, or mistiming of the deep central stability system.
-I have written more about the deep central stability system here and here.

 If you’ve recently had a baby and are in the process of recovering and re-establishing proper function of your core and pelvic floor, it’s important to understand that waist trainers are different than abdominal binders.